21 Best Beaches in the Northeast, USA

 In addition to the wide beach of soft sand, Misquamicut State Beach has shaded picnic areas and other things to do, including frequent evening concerts and fireworks.

-Nearby Watch Hill is a well kept and upscale old summer resort town with a historic carousel that's a hit with kids.
-It's home to one of Rhode Island's best resorts.
+Nearby Watch Hill is a well-kept and upscale old summer resort town with a historic carousel that's a hit with kids.
+It's also home to one of Rhode Island's best resorts, The Ocean House, which is a stylish and grand Victorian hotel with a wraparound porch and an amazing restaurant.

 The largest beach in Connecticut, Hammonasset State Park beach lines two miles of shoreline facing Long Island Sound.
 Waves in the sound are much calmer than those facing the open ocean, making this beach a popular place to visit for families with small children.
 Another attraction is the boardwalk that runs alongside the beach.